 Retinoids

 Retinoids are a derivative of vitamin A, and they are effective in reducing the appearance of fine lines and wrinkles.
 They also help improve skin texture and tone.
-However, retinoids can be irritating to some people, so it’s important to start with a low concentration and gradually increase over time.
+However, retinoids can be irritating to some people, so it’s important to start with a low concentration and gradually increase over time and possibly consulting a board-certified dermatologist for tailored advice.
 Retinoids can be found in creams and serums.

 Hyaluronic Acid